vshantam/Gender-classification-Artificial-Neural-Nets/README.md

 This project uses a mathamatical approach to determine the gender of the person speaking in the audio file .the implementation focusses more on the audio that consist the voice of a single person speaking at a time.As we know that directly we cannot use the audio data because it may consist some noise and other factors that we may not want to use.

 To make our work easier we will be using the algorithm called <b> Fast Fourier Transformation (FFT) </b> . this technique will help us to extract better <b>quality of features</b> and those features will be using to train the classification model using Deep Neural Networks method called <b> Artificial Neural Networks</b>

+## Papers

+The papers which we will be going to focus more are :

+	1.Gender Classification in Speech Recognition using Fuzzy Logic and Neural Network # 3rd paper in the papers dataset 2.Musical Genre Classification of Audio Signals # 4th paper from the IEEE Papers dataset

 # 2.Approches